 Dozens of rusty old trains are dropped in the desert and you get to climb and explore them.

 It’s an awesome activity and it’s also great for photography.

 Colchani village is the last village before entering the actual Bolivian Salt Flats.
-It’s actually more of an obligatory stop than anything else.
+It’s more of an obligatory stop than anything else.
 There’s a small market where you can help the local community by buying souvenirs and learn about salt.

 In this place, you can already catch a first view of the Uyuni Salt Flats.
 So it only gets you more eager to finally start the actual 3 days of touring.